 Food Caching Behavior in Pikas

-Questions about the mechanism of an animal behavior provide us with causal explanations that describe what the behavior is and how the behavior is constructed.
-For example, these explanations can include information about the physical morphology involved in the behavior, molecular mechanisms behind the behavior, other underlying biological factors affecting the behavior.
+Studies and questions about the mechanism of an animal behavior provide us with causal explanations that describe what the behavior is and how the behavior is constructed.
+For example, these explanations can include information about: